 - Why the resume has to go

-- Why structured interviews and scoring criteria are important
+- Why structured interviews and scoring criteria matter

 - Document your diversity hiring process